Code-Institute-Submissions/dmallon1983-MS1-Project_AugResub/README.md

         4. As a visitor, I want to view previous work by the company to get a visual representation of their work.

         -   The 'Cakes' page contains several images of products available to the customers.
         -   All images in the 'Cakes' page are styled in thumbnail style with a border showing when hover is active.
-All images are wrapped in an <a> tag which will open the image in a new tab to allow the user to view an enlarged image.
+All images are wrapped in an anchor tag which will open the image in a new tab to allow the user to view an enlarged image.

         5. As a visitor, I want to be able to view the company's online profile on social media platforms to view their previous work.